XXXV International Congress of the Spanish Society for Comparative Psychology (SEPC)

 Members:

-On the day prior to the Congress, a symposium titled "Comparative Psychology: Understanding Ourselves Through Other Species" will be held, open to the general public.
+On the day before the Congress, a symposium entitled "Comparative Psychology: Understanding Ourselves Through Other Species" will be held, open to the general public.

 Free admission until full capacity is reached.